 Google recently announced a change to the appearance of their organic sitelinks.
 Organic sitelinks show under the first listing in the natural search results and are direct links to various pages within the particular domain.
 They are generated automatically by Google and not all websites will have sitelinks.
-Here is what they looked like prior to this most recent change:

 With the change announced by Google, the appearance and layout of the sitelinks has been updated to improve the search experience.
 Google does indicate that how sitelinks are generated has NOT changed.
 They will still be “generated and ranked algorithmically based on the link structure of your site, and they’ll only appear if useful for a particular query,” according to Google.